 Chaquicocha – Phuyupatamarca – Wiayhuayna

-The third day is the most beautiful.
-You can see changes in the eco-system while walking towards the tropical forest of Wiaywayna.
-You will pass two small lakes at the top of the second pass (3950m).
-It a gentle climb through beautiful cloud forest and a small Inca tunnel before the third pass (3700m) offers a grand view over the Rio Urubamba Valley.
-The nearest settlement is named Phuyupatamarca “Town above the clouds” (3600m/11811f), a well preserved site with long chain of Inca baths where one can enjoy impressive, ancient
+The third day is one of the most beautiful of the trek.
+You can see intense changes in the ecosystem while walking towards the tropical forest of Wiayhuayna.
+You will pass two small lakes at the top of the second pass (3950m) and then do a gentle climb through beautiful cloud forest and a small Inca tunnel.
+The following third pass (3700m) then offers a great view over the Urubamba Valley.
+Following the trek, we reach the near settlement Phuyupatamarca, “town above the clouds” (3600m/11811ft), which is a well-preserved site with a great territory full of Inca baths.
+Afterwards, we pass through another Inca Tunnel before visiting the ruins of Wiayhuayna (“Forever young”) at 2650 m.
+Continuing our journey, the Inca stairs change into a zigzag trail until we reach a red-roofed white building, our last campsite, and also the place to get hot water (5 Soles) and bottled drinks.

 Wiayhuayna – Machu Picchu – Cusco

-After our breakfast at 4:30 am, we will head, equipped with our flashlights to the Inti Punku (Sun Gate) to catch the first glimpse of Machu Picchu and watch the sunrise over Machu Picchu and Wayna Picchu.
-The last triumphal descent will take almost one hour to get to the citadel of Machu Picchu (2400m//7874f) around 8.00 am.
-You can enjoy its unique spirituality during a guided tour (about two hours) that will help you to understand the meaning and ancient uses of the different buildings.
-After this tour you will have enough time to explore the archaeological site on your own (for example go to the Inca Bridge, explore the variety of buildings or climb Wayna Picchu for an amazing panoramic picture).
-A bus takes you down to Aguas Calientes.
-Here you can soak away your aches and pain in the town hot springs (S10).
+After our breakfast at 04:30 am, we will head to the Inti Punku (Sun Gate) to catch the first glimpse of Machu Picchu and watch the sunrise over Machu Picchu and Huayna Picchu.
+The last triumphal descent will take almost one hour to finally reach the citadel of Machu Picchu (2400m/7874ft) at around 08:00 am.
+You can enjoy its unique spirituality during a guided tour (about two hours) that will help you understand the meaning and ancient uses of the different buildings.
+After this tour you will have enough time to explore the archaeological site on your own (for example go to the Inca Bridge, explore the variety of buildings or climb Huayna Picchu for an amazing panoramic view).
+After the tour, a bus then takes you down to Aguas Calientes.
+Here you can soak away your aches and pain in the local hot springs (10 Soles).
 You will leave Aguas Calientes in the afternoon.

 Level of difficulty: Normal, unique (easy)

-(1) Visit to Huayna Picchu: For Huayna Picchu Mountain required to be booked a long time in advance.
-For an additional US$ 65, we’ll guarantee your entrance for Huayna Picchu as well (This new State law began July 18, 2011).
+(1) Visit of Huayna Picchu: The entrance ticket for Huayna Picchu Mountain is required to be booked a long time in advance.
+For an additional US$ 65, we’ll guarantee your entrance for Huayna Picchu.

-(2) Extra porter: According to the law (26702) and supervised by the Ministry of Employment, an extra porter is given under the conditions if the customer requires.
+(2) Extra porter: According to the law (26702) and supervised by the Ministry of Employment, an extra porter is given under the condition that the customer requires one.
 However, the customer luggage cannot exceed 15 kg, since the porter is only allowed to carry 20 kg.
 The Service costs US$ 140 and includes transport, entrance fee to the Inca Trail, food and camping equipment.

 (3) Tips for porters, cooks and guides are always welcome.
-The porters are also very grateful for a small donation, for example clothes or school equipment for their children.
+The porters are also very grateful for a small donation, for example clothing or school equipment for their children.

-Please read this Terms & Conditions for the Inca trail:
+Please read the Terms & Conditions for the Inca Trail:

-Please note that the program deposit is non-refundable.
-The deposit is used to purchase the entrance ticket to the Inca Trail, Machu Picchu and also the entrance for the porters (they will carry camping equipment and food for the trek), and once a ticket is purchased it cannot be resold.
+Please note that the program’s deposit is non-refundable.
+The deposit is used to purchase the entrance ticket to the Inca Trail, Machu Picchu and once a ticket is purchased it cannot be resold.

 A participant must declare if he/she has any sickness or medical disorder and must bring his/her own medication.

-All participants must bring their original passport and, if available, their original student card ‘ISIC’.
+All participants must bring their original passport and, if available, their original ISIC student card.

-It is mandatory that all clients have personal travel insurance.
-This insurance must cover personal accident, medical expenses, loss of affects and all other expenses which might arise as a result of loss, damage or injury occurring to the client.
-Green Peru Adventures shall not be held accountable for any accident or loss of personal belongings the customer.
+It is mandatory that all clients have a personal travel insurance.
+This insurance must cover personal accidents, medical expenses, loss of affects and all other expenses which might arise as a result of loss, damage or injury occurring to the client.
+Green Peru Adventures shall not be held accountable for any accident or loss of personal belongings of the customer.

-In case force majeure occurs, such as an impossibility to operate the program or trek due to unusual or unforeseen circumstances outside Green Peru Adventure control like: extreme weather conditions, landslides, strikes not allowing operation or putting it at risk, sudden inaccessibility of route, etc. Green Peru Adventures will propose viable solutions to operate the program within the available dates, or if impossible, will then propose an alternative program.
-If the alternative program chosen by the client is of lower value than that
+In case force majeure occurs, such as an impossibility to operate the program or trek due to unusual or unforeseen circumstances outside of Green Peru Adventure’s control like: extreme weather conditions, landslides, strikes not allowing operation or putting it at risk, sudden inaccessibility of route etc., Green Peru Adventures will propose viable solutions to operate the program within the available dates, or if impossible, will then propose an alternative program.
+If the alternative program chosen by the client is of lower value than that originally booked one, then the client is entitled to a refund of the price difference.
+All cost overages will be at client’s expense.
+In case none of these would be feasible, Green Peru Adventures will refund all the paid money except already incurred expenses.

 |What we need when you make a reservation:|